 While some people might think of bankruptcy as a “tabula rasa” or a blank slate, it's a common misconception.
 Bankruptcy can’t wipe away your woes, and acts more like a stubborn ghost that haunts you in a number of different ways:

-It seizes any equity you may have in your home; if you don’t have a home, obtaining a mortgage in the future will be next to impossible
+It seizes any equity you might have in your home; if you don’t have a home, obtaining a mortgage in the future will be next to impossible.

-You must perform court-ordered duties, such as report your income, taxes, and attend mandatory counselling
+You must perform court-ordered duties, such as reporting your income, taxes, and attend mandatory counselling.

 Bankruptcy can seriously limit your financial future, and hurt you in the short-term, too.
-It should only be considered as an absolute last resort when all other options have been explored.
+It should only be considered as an absolute last resort when all other options have been explored and exhausted.

-So while a Debt Consolidation Program will not include secured debts, it does make unsecured debts much more manageable (unsecured debts almost always have a much higher interest rate too) thus improving your ability to continue paying your secured debts in a timely manner.
+So while a Debt Consolidation Program will not include secured debts, it does make unsecured debts much more manageable, thus improving your ability to continue paying off your secured debts in a timely manner.

 Unfortunately, crooked companies or unscrupulous people looking to exploit those in need are all-too-common these days.
 Sometimes, people can be so desperate for debt relief help that they’ll jump at the first opportunity that comes their way.
 That’s why it’s so critical that you do your own research before choosing the right agency to consolidate your debt.
-Here are 5 surefire ways to ensure your DCP is friend, not foe.
+Here are 5 surefire ways to ensure the company you are working with for your Debt Consolidation Program is friend, not foe.

 1. Ask about their fees.